pimpale/foo/python/welfareseconds/welfare_post.md

 We actually have a lot of data for Google:
 1. Total tokens across all Google AI products
 2. Gemini Monthly Active User (MAU) data
-3. Gemini daily chat messages (one point-in-time estimate)
+3. Gemini daily chat messages (one point-in-time estimate), [from a Google antitrust court testimonal](https://www.theinformation.com/briefings/googles-gemini-user-numbers-revealed-court).
 4. Gemini API tokens/min (one point-in-time estimate)

 If we could just use the total tokens across all Google AI products, that would be great!
 These numbers are reported directly by Google, and have exactly the metric we want, tokens.
 There's one issue: their numbers absolutely dwarf everone else's.
 They [report 43T tokens/day on Sep 30, 2025](https://x.com/demishassabis/status/1976712484657475691).
 This is 10.2x our best guess (computed above) for OpenAI at the same date.